-The current-voltage (J-V) characteristic of solar cells like in Figure 3 is typically measured in laboratory conditions after fabrication.
-The standard test is carried out with solar radiation of 1000 W/m2 at an ambient temperature of 25°C, as at a latitude of 45°.
+The current-voltage (J-V) characteristic of solar cells like on Figure 3 is typically measured in laboratory conditions after fabrication.
+The standard test is carried out with solar radiation of 1000 W/m at an ambient temperature of 25°C, as at a latitude of 45°.

-The extreme points of the J-V curve, at which the power taken from the battery goes to zero, are demonstrated in Figure 4.
-Open circuit voltage - V{OC} is the maximum available voltage at the output of the battery with an open load circuit.
-The current density at a short-circuited load circuit - J{SC} - is, respectively, the current at zero output voltage.
+On Figure 4 you can see the extreme points of the J-V curve, at which the power taken from the battery goes to zero.
+Open circuit voltage - $V{OC}$ is the maximum available voltage at the output of the battery with an open load circuit.
+The current density at a short-circuited load circuit - $J{SC}$ - is, respectively, the current at zero output voltage.